ericnordelo/cross-chain-bridge-examples/README.md

  }
 ```

-Themain difference is that we are extending from the `CrossChainEnabledOptimismL2`, and the purpose of this is to how the usage of the `onlyCrossChain` modifier provided in the `CrossChainEnabled` abstraction.
+The main difference is that we are extending from the `CrossChainEnabledOptimismL2`, and the purpose of this is to how the usage of the `onlyCrossChain` modifier provided in the `CrossChainEnabled` abstraction.

 By just extending the class, and adding the modifier, you can make sure that calls not coming from l1 are going to revert.

 You can try to call the setGreeting function directly in Optimism, and the call must revert with the custom error: `NotCrossChainCall()`.

-There is a task for this too (should be called only after deploying the contract to optimism):
+There is a task for this too (should be called only after deploying the contract to Optimism):

 ```sh
  $ hh set-greeting:optimism-l2 --network optimism